 Table 1.
 Tested models with β, Standard error, posterior distribution above zero and calculated mean DIC and heritability.
 The values of the intercept are not included and models significantly deviating from zero are highlighted in bold.

 MCMCglmm models:

-6 models were investigated as follows: Environmental model - Predictors in this model included activity period, shelter safety, arboreality, diet and home range.
+6 models were investigated as follows.
+In each model brain size was included as covariate (see detailed model description in the supplementary material) Environmental model - Predictors in this model included activity period, shelter safety, arboreality, diet and home range.
 We did not find any effect of any of the predictors on brain size.
 Social model - Predictors in this model were group living, parental care, mating system and populations size.
 None of them had any effect on brain size.
 Metabolic model - The model revealed no effect of field metabolic rate on brain size, including no interaction between body size and metabolic rate.
 Hibernation model - Torpor had no effect on brain size, including no interaction between body size and torpor.
 Play model - Species with larger brain sizes did not exhibit more or more complex play behaviour compared to smaller-brained species.
 The interaction between body size and play behaviour also did not reveal any effect of brain size.
 Developmental model - The developmental model included litter size and weaning age as predictors.
 Weaning age did not show a pronounced effect on brain size, but litter size had a negative effect (95.88% of the posterior distribution below zero, β = -0.086, SE=0.052).

 <<Dev mode graph about here, plus prob density plots>>